leeviko/leeviko/README.md

 👉 I'm a programmer mainly focused in web development.

-I do random web projects if I get inspiration or ideas.
+I do random projects if I get inspiration or ideas.

 🖥️ Started programming in around year 2018